 These veggie burgers are on the table in less than 30 minutes and stick together just like regular meat.
-The secret ingredient in these patties is HAPPY LITTLE PLANTS® products.
-I picked this product up at my local Fresh Thyme in the meat section.
-Click to shop now and find a Fresh Thyme near you!
+The secret ingredient in these patties is plant-based meat.
+Here are a few plant-based grounds I recommend:

 How do I cook with plant-based ground?

 Plant-based ground products can be prepared the same as ground beef or turkey.
 Try using it in everything from stuffed peppers, to taco salad, to your favorite chili.
 This meat substitute cooks exactly like ground meat, so you can swap it into any recipe to make it meatless.